SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_best_practices.md

 To reduce the size of the `DomBehaviorDefinition`, you should limit the number of fields used in a status system.
 It could be beneficial to split off data not tied to a specific state into a separate `DomDefinition`.

-### Avoid using the AutoIncrementFieldDescriptor when high create performance is required
+### Avoid using the AutoIncrementFieldDescriptor when high-performance create actions are required

-The [`AutoIncrementFieldDescriptor`](xref:DOM_AutoIncrementFieldDescriptor) requires the generation of a unique number during every create operation across the DMS, which can introduce additional delays and hinder create performance.
-Hence, it is advisable to avoid using this `FieldDescriptor` type when aiming for high create performance.
+The [`AutoIncrementFieldDescriptor`](xref:DOM_AutoIncrementFieldDescriptor) generates a unique number for each create operation across the DMS.
+This may cause additional delays and hinder performance when creating `DomInstances`.
+It is advisable to avoid using this `FieldDescriptor` type when aiming for high-performance create actions.

 ## DOM CRUD and scripting